Langenlonsheim: Municipal council

 The council is made up of 20 council members, who were elected by personalized proportional representation at the municipal election held on 7 June 2009, and the honorary mayor as chairman.
 The municipal election held on 7 June 2009 yielded the following results:

 Mayor

 Langenlonsheim's mayor is Bernhard Wolf.

 Coat of arms

 The municipality's arms might be described thus: Sable a fess countercompony azure and Or between five bunches of grapes reversed slipped of the last, three and two.

 The composition of Langenlonsheim's arms is based on old 15th-century village seals.
 The fess countercompony (horizontal stripe with the two-row chequered pattern) was inspired by the arms formerly borne by the Counts of Sponheim, who held the area for many centuries.
 Their arms were actually a whole shield covered in this pattern.
 The fess stands between five charges, each one a bunch of grapes.
 These symbolize winegrowing's importance to Langenlonsheim.
-The tinctures sable and Or (black and gold) were inspired by the Palatinate's traditional arms.
+The tinctures of sable and or (black and gold) were inspired by the Palatinate's traditional arms.
 The arms have been borne since 1938.